 Last week I shared with you my awkward attempts at a Mini Christmas tree done up with ribbon.
 It wasn’t bad but I wanted something better!
 And this is what today’s Christmas craft idea is all about.
 How to make a dollar store fabric mini Christmas Tree.

 Today I’m teaming up with a group of friends for a dollar store edition of a Christmas craft.
 Be sure to scroll to the end of this post to see what my friends are up to.

 Like I said this is the dollar store edition.
-I knew I wanted another shot at those mini trees but I didn’t find anything at the dollar store that made me happy.
-Till I spotted this tree below.
+I knew I wanted another shot at those mini Christmas trees but I didn’t find anything at the dollar store that made me happy, until I spotted this tree below.

 There was nothing wrong with it but it was really not my style.
 Ha!
 This coming from someone who filled her tree up with sparkle and glitter.

 How to Make a Mini Fabric Christmas Tree: